RabihND/collision_simulation/README.md

-# collision
+# Collision
-Simulating object collisions || Circles which can bounce off one another if they collide
+### Simulating object collisions
+> Circles which can bounce off one another if they collide